 - When Group Policy Editor opens, in the left pane navigate to User Configuration > Windows Settings > Scripts (Logon/Logoff).
 Now in the right pane double click on Logon.

 - Logon Properties window will appear.
-Click on Add button.
+Click on the Add button.

-- When Add a script window opens, click on Browse button.
+- When Add a script window opens, click on the Browse button.

 - Select the application you want to start.
 After doing that, click on OK.

 - Now click on Apply and OK to save changes.
 After saving the changes, restart your PC and check if the application starts automatically with Windows.

 This is a simple method, but in order to use it, you need to have Pro or Enterprise version of Windows.
 If you’re a Home user, you’ll have to look for a different solution.

 Windows comes with a useful tool called Task Scheduler.
 Using this tool you can set certain applications to start at a specific time, but you can also use it to add applications to startup.

 The tool is relatively simple to use, and you can create startup applications by following these steps: